andrewakor/alx-system_engineering-devops/0x00-shell_basics/README.md

-absolute pathname of the print
+dispaly the list of your current directory